Jill Wodnick, MA, LCCE, IMH-E®(II)

 She offers community plant walks, nature hikes and book circles.

 Jill infuses songs and spirit into her work and is proud to be part the "One Million Women Drumming" initiative.
 Shel can be found singing, baking bread and playing Yahtzee with her family and three children.
-As a mom, Jill has volunteered as a parent for Hillside School's Drums of Thunder program; the Glenfield GSA Club and regional Unitarian Youth programming.
+As a mom, Jill previously has volunteered as a parent for Hillside School's Drums of Thunder program; the Glenfield GSA Club and regional Unitarian Youth programming.